 Clearly Diamond status is well out of reach for anyone that’s not flying Delta a lot.
 But Gold status will already get you the maximum possible benefits on SkyTeam partner airlines, as well as the equivalent of Velocity Gold benefits when flying Virgin Australia.
 And Platinum SkyMiles status is, more or less, equivalent to Velocity Platinum.

 Delta SkyMiles status match challenge

 If you already have status with a non-SkyTeam airline, you can get a fantastic head-start on Delta SkyMiles status!
 By simply applying online, you can get 3 months of Delta status for free.
-By completing a challenge – which can even be done on Virgin Australia flights – you can also extend this status for up to 19 months.
+By completing a challenge, you can also extend this status for up to 19 months.